 Accidents happen.
 They happen in motorcycling and life in general.
 How we move past them and continue on is an individual choice.
-Losing a little confidence is normal, and we need to stay cognizant to the signs of PTSD from the event.
+Losing a little confidence is normal, and we need to stay cognizant of the signs of PTSD from the event.
 If you find yourself unable to move past the event after a few months, it’s best to talk to someone about how you feel concerning the issue.
 In motorcycling, fear and trepidation can cause us to react poorly to changing conditions.
 We need to move through our feelings and take the necessary steps to get back to motorcycling with a healthy mind and body.
 When it’s that time, ease back into it with the proper safety gear and support.
 And if you choose to not rejoin motorcycling, you can look back on the fun memories that you cultivated while doing something you love.
 Good luck and stay safe!